nrgucsd/nrgucsd.github.io/_posts/2019-01-01-Reading-Winter2019.markdown

 ### How to participate

 Anyone can attend the meetings.
-You are also encouraged to lead the discussion and prepare a presentation for 30 min slot.
-Please put your name to get a time slot for your presentation [here on GoogleDoc](https://docs.google.com/spreadsheets/d/1bu7PYak81oSgTiqLN81KumtgoSW0caZZuMXu4R-8poA/edit?usp=sharing).
+The list of presenters can be found [here on GoogleDoc](https://docs.google.com/spreadsheets/d/1bu7PYak81oSgTiqLN81KumtgoSW0caZZuMXu4R-8poA/edit?usp=sharing).

-Join our [google group](https://groups.google.com/forum/#!forum/nrgucsd) for important updates.
+Join our for important updates.
 We also discuss on [slack](https://join.slack.com/t/nrgucsd/signup).

 ### Time and Location

-TBD
+Date: Every Friday (First meeting today, Jan 25)
+Time: **4-5 PM**
+Location: **AH 3006** conference room

 ### Schedule